-As relaxing as cosy nights at home can be, it's even better when someone else is cooking.
+As relaxing as cosy nights at home can be, it's even better when someone else cooks.
 Faye Cardwell picks her favourite restaurants in Brussels for a cosy or romantic night out.

 There's nothing like a cosy night in with that special someone, sipping a (large) glass of red wine in front of a log fire.
 But its even better when someone else does the cooking.

-For those nights out when you want to have the intimacy of dinner at home, quiet ambiance and a nice glass of wine to wind down from a long week, I head to places where the menus are written on boards, the flavours change with the seasons and the lights are dim enough to not have to be dolled up to the nines, especially if it's been a hard week.
+For those nights out in Brussels when you want to have the intimacy of a home dinner, quiet ambiance and a nice glass of wine to wind down from a long week, I head to places where the menus are written on boards, the flavours change with the seasons and the lights are dim enough not to have to dress up, especially if it's been a hard week.

 Here are my top four choices for a cosy night out in Brussels:

 En Face de Parachute was recommended by a friend and became my firm favourite spot on a Friday night to wind down, enjoy some good food and catch up time.
 On Chaussée de Waterloo, the restaurant takes its name from the sports attire shop just opposite.
 It's small with dark wood bookcases to the ceilings and seats made from old tram benches.
 Perfect for two, you may need to reshuffle (or book ahead) if there are four of you at a table.

 The menu is based on fresh produce, chalked up on a board.
 French inspired – rich sauces, amazing roasted potatoes, great meats – this is a place where you need to leave your diet book at home.
 The wine list has a nice selection: champagne and good South African wines.